 Patrons will be guided by one or two tour guides who all have expert knowledge of the theatre.
 There will be plenty of opportunity to discuss parts of the theatre in depth and ask questions.

-How to book: Tours of the Richmond Theatre can be booked online or by phone +44(0)844 871 7651.
+How to book: Tours of the Richmond Theatre can be booked in person at the Box Office, online or by phone +44(0)844 871 7651.
 Early booking is advised but the theatre will still be able to sell tickets on the day if there are spaces available

 For further information abou the tours, please click here.